Skip to content

 The Asymmetric Filter tells you whether the math works.
 But a trade isn't just math — it's context.
+I learned that after taking a "perfect" 4:1 setup while already long two correlated index positions and one tick away from my daily loss limit.
+The trade was not bad.
+My decision was.
 The best 3:1 R:R in the world means nothing if the market regime is wrong, your confirmation is thin, or your portfolio is already overexposed.
 That's what the Scorecard solves.

 Think of the Filter as the engine and the Scorecard as the pre-flight checklist.
 A pilot doesn't just check if the engine works — they check weather, fuel, instruments, runway, and crew readiness.
 Only when everything checks out do they take off.